-- The Cathedral, a sandy-yellow church, is much bigger up close than you would at first think. - Climb the Torre Tavira, the highest of the old watchtowers, with a panoramic camera (camara obscura) showing 360° live pictures of the city. - Go to the beach.
-The Caleta beach is particularly nice to watch the sunset. - Take a virtual tour of 18th century Cádiz with a 3D video of Cádiz at the city walls. - Eat the fried fish, in particular at the Freiduria Las Flores on Plaza de Topete. - The Town Hall, built in 1799, located in the Plaza de San Juan de Dios. - The Central Market, built in 1837 in a neoclassical style, located in the Plaza de las Flores. - The Chamber of Commerce, built in 1801 by José Gabarrón in a neoclassical style.
+- The Cathedral, a sandy-yellow church, is much bigger up close than you would at first think - Go to the beach.
+The Caleta beach is particularly nice to watch the sunset. - Take a virtual tour of 18th century Cádiz with a 3D video of Cádiz at the city walls. - Eat the fried fish, in particular at the Freiduria Las Flores on Plaza de Topete. - The Town Hall, built in 1799, located in the Plaza de San Juan de Dios. - The Central Market, built in 1837 in a neoclassical style, located in the Plaza de las Flores - The Chamber of Commerce, built in 1801 by José Gabarrón in a neoclassical style.
 This was the headquarters for the Bank of Spain before it became the Chamber of Commerce. - Aramburu House, a palace built in the 18th century and restored in the 19th century. - Cádiz University Rector's Office, built at the beginning of the 19th century in a neoclassical style. - Palacio de la Diputación, built in 1765 by the architect Juan Caballero, located in the former Customs building in the Port. - Balneario de La Palma, located on La Caleta beach.
 This is where the Centre for Subaquatic Archeology is based. - The Provincial Archives: Located in a 16th century building called Casa de las Cadenas.